hwaet/UnityProjectCloner/README.md

 # Future Plans:
 - I'm currently using a terminal command to create the folder links instead of kernel32, and that would be much wiser.
 So that'll be implemented in future passes of this.
 - Mac and linux suport would be swell.

+# Known Issues:
+- When using scriptable objects in one Editor instance, the user will need to trigger a save (either scene or project saves seem to work) in order for the clone to notice that change.
+Otherwise the scriptable object's values seem to be cached.
+Save often while you work with SOs!